 History of Adoption of NGSS for CaliforniaHistorical documents for the adoption of Next Generation Science Standards in California.

-On September 4, 2013, the State Board of Education (SBE) adopted the Next Generation Science Standards (NGSS) for California Public Schools, Kindergarten through Grade Twelve as required by Education Code 60605.85.
-The NGSS Appendices A-M were also adopted to assist teachers in the implementation of the new science standards and to aid in the development of the new science curriculum framework.
+On September 4, 2013, the State Board of Education (SBE) adopted the Next Generation Science Standards for California Public Schools, Kindergarten through Grade Twelve (CA NGSS) and Appendices A-M as required by Education Code 60605.85.

 The first draft (PDF) of the State Implementation Plan for California Next Generation Science Standards for Public Schools, Grades Kindergarten through Grade Twelve was available for public review and comment from July 25 through August 25, 2014.